jeffgore00/jg_ts_react_node_project_skeleton/README.md

 To run non-headless automation locally, simply run `npm run test:browser`.
 As long as the major version of your `chromedriver` dev dependency matches your locally installed Chrome major version, this should work.

-To run headless automation on a Selenium server, comment out or remove:
+To run headless automation on a Selenium server against a deployed environment, comment out or remove:

 ```
 services: ['chromedriver'],